The Government Economic Service 2020 Fast Stream Scheme is now closed.

 Allocation to a Government Economic Service department

-It is worth noting that the only time you are placed in a department is your first posting in the GES.
-After that it is up to you and your manager how often you move about and which department you apply to move to.
+You will be placed into a department for your first posting in the GES, with an expectation of starting in September (noting there can be some flexibility regarding personal circumstances) and that posting lasting at least 12 months.
+During the course of the scheme you will be rotated into differing posts on at least one occasion.
 It is also worth remembering that starting your career in a department which is not your first choice can be very rewarding, particularly in terms of broadening your experience and furthering your career.

 How much would I earn?